 While Runva’s winches are built to global standards and should fit 99% of winch compatible bull bars on the market.
 Please check the specifications of the winch, and compare with your vehicle and bar to confirm it will fit.
-This includes weight rating and mounting bolt pattern.
+This includes weight rating, mounting bolt pattern and overall dimensions of the winch.
 Most of the winches include a blueprint diagram with the winches measurements.

 What does the IP67 rating of a winch mean?

 The IP rating of a winch (or any item really) is a technical term that indicates how water resistant the winch is.
 Without going into great detail an IP67 rating means the item is waterproof up to 1m below the surface and entirely sealed from dust and dirt.
 An IP66 rating means it’s resistant to heavy showers or spraying and entirely sealed from dust and dirt.
 Due to the nature of a winch and the fact that it’s very purpose is to get dirty and most likely wet, always look for a high IP rating, generally IP66 and above is good.

 What battery do I need to run my winch?

 The minimum battery size to run a 4x4 electric winch from is a 650CCA.
 A poor power supply could prevent your winch from working and could also cause damage to the winch motor.